-At Pinner Park Primary School, we have opportunities to attend training through Harrow's Learning Pool.
+At Pinner Park Primary School, we have opportunities to attend training through a range of providers (eg. Harrow Council, Harrow Education Partnership, National College).
 We have links with training opportunities at Alexandra School and Woodlands Specialist Educational settings.
-We can also access support and courses at Knowledge Centres in schools within the London Borough of Harrow.
+We can also access support and courses at Knowledge Centres in schools within the London Borough of Harrow and via the SENDCO Forum Service Agreement.